wp-plugins/easy-image-collage/readme.txt

 == Changelog ==

+= 1.1 =
+* Improvement: Ability to change class and rel for lightbox links
+* Fix: Problem in backend for RTL languages

 = 1.0 =
 * The very first version of the Easy Image Collage plugin

 == Upgrade notice ==

+= 1.1 =
+Make sure to update if you're using a RTL language

 = 1.0 =
 First version, no upgrades needed.